Martin Seay, Ph.D., CFP®

 Kansas State University

-Dr. Martin Seay, Ph.D., CFP® currently serves on the board of directors for the Financial Planning Association® (FPA®), the largest membership organization for CFP® professionals in the country, and includes many others who support the financial planning process.
+Dr. Martin Seay, Ph.D., CFP® currently serves as the president-elect of the board of directors for the Financial Planning Association® (FPA®), the largest membership organization for CFP® professionals in the country, and includes many others who support the financial planning process.

 Dr. Seay is Program Director and Associate Professor of Personal Financial Planning at Kansas State University, where he oversees and teaches in the CFP Board registered undergraduate, graduate certificate, master's and Ph.D. programs.
 His research focuses on borrowing decisions, how psychological characteristics shape financial behavior, and methodology in financial planning research.
 His work has been published in the Journal of Financial Planning, Journal of Behavioral Finance, Journal of Financial Counseling and Planning, Financial Services Review, Journal of Consumer Affairs, Journal of Financial Services Professionals, Journal of Family and Economic Issues, and Journal of Financial Therapy, among others.